 Cognitive science provides the evidence that Knowledge Organisers are capable of creating a physical change within the brain that further enhances the capacity of long term memory.
 Learners use knowledge organisers in all Key Stage 3 lessons to help them remember what they are learning in any given unit.
 This can be vocabulary or key facts in each subject.
 This then gives our learners a solid platform before embarking on their GCSE courses.

 Reading is something we want our learners to both enjoy and value at Harrow High School.
-We operate ‘Drop Everything and Read’ (DEAR) on a daily basis where every learner and teacher reads for 15 minutes.
-This can be for pleasure or subject related.
-This helps widen our learners’ vocabulary working in tandem with the knowledge organisers.
+We have recently introduced guide form time reading in Years 7 to 10 to help inspire our learners to perhaps read texts or genres that they might not necessarily have chosen.
+This helps widen our learners’ vocabulary and develop comprehension skills.
 Learners are also encouraged to visit our library where our librarian will support them in choosing appropriate reading material.
-Learners are also regularly exposed to challenging resources in their lessons which might be, for example, a University Journal.
-This allows them to access material above what might be expected of them in each Key Stage.
+Learners are also regularly exposed to challenging resources in their lessons which might be, for example, an academic journal.
+This allows them to access material above what might be expected of them in each key stage.
 We understand that not all learners will develop their reading skills at the same rate and offer additional support where necessary through reading intervention programmes.

-We are very proud of the rich diversity we have in our school so we also support learners with taking a GCSE in their community language.
+We are very proud of the rich diversity we have in our school, so we also support learners with taking a GCSE in their community language.
 In addition, our Inclusion team offers support to learners who are new or relatively new to English enabling them to access other areas of the curriculum as quickly as possible.
 Our curriculum intent also supports and celebrates our diverse community in the school.
 In curriculum design, middle leaders have given careful consideration to the resources and texts used to ensure all our learners from whatever background or culture are represented.

 Excellent Learning is not just for our learners but indeed for our staff too.
 We want to ensure that our teachers develop their skills based upon the latest educational research so that our learners in turn have a rich and rewarding experience through their learning journeys at Harrow High.
 Curriculum Team meetings are used both to develop subject knowledge and to monitor and review the curriculum sequencing and content.